raynoldtan/ThirdParty-v2212-DLB/BUILD.md

   (eg, you built in your home directory, but want to install it in a central location), you will need to use the `etc/relocateQt` script afterwards.

+*Note* On some older systems it can be quite difficult to build the latest QT.
+In these cases, it is sometimes possible to build a slightly older QT (eg, [qt-5.6.3][link Qt56]) instead.

 ---